futureofcoding/futureofcoding.org/member-handbook.md

 #### Slack Apps

 Unsolicited requests to add Slack Apps will be ignored.
 If you'd like to install an app, please start a discussion about it in `#administrivia` or DM `@ivanreese`.
 Describe in detail how the app will benefit the community at large, and how it aligns with the goals and vibe of the community.
 A request from an active member for an app that addresses a longtime pain felt by many is more likely to be approved.
-A request from a new member or an app that addresses a personal inconvenience is not.
+A request from a new member or an app that addresses a personal inconvenience is `not.` or askpresent-company` to see if anyone else is in the same place.
 <br>
+ If you can get a handful of people together
 ## Channels

-Each of our channels has a specific purpose, but it's common that a discussion could fit into several channels.
+Each of our channels has a sp and want to run a meetup, we'll gladly make a channel for your neck of the woods.ecific purpose, but it's common that a discussion could fit into several channels.
 Use the descriptions below to help decide where best to start the discussion.
 For a quick refresher, whenever you're in the Slack, you can check the _pinned messages_ in a channel to see a detailed description.
 If you're _still_ not sure, `#present-company` is the best "catch all" channel.

 ### #introduce-yourself